Barack Obama’s Bracket Picks Are In: Here’s Who He’s Picked To Win The Men’s And Women’s NCAA Tournaments

 — Barack Obama (@BarackObama) March 21, 2019

-According to Sports Illustrated, the former president filled out college basketball brackets every year he that was in office, and though he claimed that they have “never been [his] shining moment,” he has had his fair share of correct picks.
+According to Sports Illustrated, the former president filled out college basketball brackets every year that he was in office.
+Though Obama claimed that they have “never been [his] shining moment,” he has had his fair share of correct picks.

 In 2017, Obama predicted a Duke-UNC championship, with the Tar Heels coming out on top.
-While Duke’s run in the tournament ended after being defeated in the second round by the South Carolina Gamecocks, North Carolina did earn the title of National Champions after beating Gonzaga 71 to 65.
+While Duke’s run in the tournament ended after being defeated in the second round — by the South Carolina Gamecocks — North Carolina did earn the title of National Champions after beating Gonzaga 71 to 65.

 In 2018, his picks weren’t so hot.
 Obama incorrectly picked Michigan State to take home the trophy, but the team was ousted by Syracuse in the second round.
-Instead, Villanova and Michigan battled it out on the court, with Villanova winning 79-62 and earning their second title in three years.
+Instead, Villanova and Michigan battled it out on the court, with Villanova winning 79 to 62 — earning their second title in three years.

 If the fan-favorite rivalry between the Tar Heels and the Blue Devils does return for a fourth round this season, there is a possibility that Obama could attend the game.
-The former president was in attendance of the teams’ first regular season match this year on February 20, when freshman phenom Zion Williamson busted through his shoe, causing him to suffer from a right knee sprain that sidelined him for the rest of the regular season.
+The former president was in attendance at the teams’ first regular season match this year on February 20, when freshman phenom Zion Williamson busted through his shoe.
+This caused Williamson to suffer from a right knee sprain that sidelined him for the rest of the regular season.

-Check out President Barack Obama’s complete men’s and women’s NCAA basketball tournament brackets here.
+Check out President Barack Obama’s complete men’s and women’s NCAA basketball tournament brackets at Obama.org.